atomicgambit/blog/src/pages/thankyou.md

 Every other week, I summarize high-quality insights and timeless ideas from the world’s best books and thinkers.

 While you’re reading this, I’m already crafting the next issue with a team of philosophers, medical doctors, thought leaders, authors and scientists.
-I am very proud to be part of this team.
-By now, we’ve written millions of books and improved the lives of billions.
-But there’s probably one thing you should know about them.

-Most of my team members are dead.
-Some of them don’t even know I exist.
+Most of them are dead though, some don’t even know I exist.

 But that’s okay.
 They left their knowledge in a place that was easy to access, and millions of people field-tested and improved their ideas.
 Their knowledge allowed humanity to become the most powerful species that this planet has ever seen.